chef-boneyard/chef-web-docs-2016/step_resource/step_resource_script_bash_provider_and_interpreter.rst

 ..
 This is an included how-to.

 ..
-To use a |bash| provider and interpreter to run the same script:
+To use the |resource bash| resource to run a script:

 .. code-block:: ruby